containers/podman/docs/source/markdown/podman-build.1.md

 Squash all of the new image's layers (including those inherited from a base image) into a single new layer.

+#### **--stdin**

+Pass stdin into the RUN containers.
+Sometime commands being RUN within a Containerfile want to request information from the user.
+For example apt asking for a confirmation for install.
+Use --stdin to be able to interact from the terminal during the build.

 #### **--tag**, **-t**=*imageName*